 - Applications of Blockchain Technology

-Harvard Extension School offers an online Introduction to Blockchain and Bitcoin course, costing $2,750.
+Harvard Extension School offers an Introduction to Blockchain & Bitcoin online course, costing $2,750.
 Previous experience of programming in Python is listed as a prerequisite.

 “This course covers the mathematical, computational, and economic foundations of blockchain, and exposes students to the societal and legal implications of a decentralized monetary system based on consensus.
 Students learn what bitcoins are, why it is possible to make money using bitcoins, and why it is so volatile.
 Through practice with bitcoin and Ethereum-based software platforms, students build decentralized applications, develop an understanding of cryptographic principles, and revisit critical economic questions, such as what is money, what is a transaction, and who should authorize a transaction.”Harvard Extension School